What Is 60km In Miles

 Q1: Why are there two different systems of measurement?

 A1: The metric system (SI units) and the imperial system evolved independently.
-The metric system is a decimal system based on powers of 10, making conversions between units very straightforward.
+Also, the metric system is a decimal system based on powers of 10, making conversions between units very straightforward.
 The imperial system developed organically over time, resulting in a more complex and less consistent set of relationships between units.

 Q2: Which system is better?